tedklin/dynamical/docs/design.md

     - Reasoning:
         - Rule of Zero.
     - TODO:
-        - investigate what happens under the hood.
+        - investigate what happens under the hood for all types that I don't explicitly define copy-control for.
 - Many of my functions that aren't part of a class return by value.
     - Reasoning:
         - More guaranteed behavior.